Key Points

 To make change happen and create results, it does need to be competently managed.
 Such competence ensures that the change effort is on time, on schedule, and on budget — and that there are clarity, alignment, and commitment across the organization about the purpose and priority of the change.

-However, some of the most popular change management methods in this category are not backed by strong academic evidence.
+Some of the most popular change management methods in this category are not backed by strong academic evidence.
 In addition, they may emphasize the role of leaders so much that they leave a false impression that leadership from the top is all it takes to successfully bring about sustained change.
 It's necessary, but not in itself sufficient.
 There are other resources needed to create and maintain organizational change.

 Successful change is a team effort that cuts across all levels of the organization.
 To be successful, we must often draw on the expertise of a skilled change management team, as well as contributions from managers at all levels, in addition to the input and support of impacted staff members.